thescalaguy/blog/source/_posts/Creating-a-data-warehouse-with-Apache-Doris.md

 ---

-Over the last few weeks I've been looking at ways to create a datawarehouse.
+Over the last few weeks I've been looking at ways to create a data warehouse.
 The aim is to bring together disparate sources of data so that they can be analysed to create reports and dashboards.
 There are many open-source and closed-source options available like Snowflake, Clickhouse, Apache Pinot, etc. However, I ended up settling for Apache Doris.
 In this post I will go over how you can replicate data into Doris using Kafka.
 I will use Debezium to replicate a Postgres table into the warehouse.

 ## Setting things up